ingroxd/sheli/README.md

 git clone https://github.com/ingroxd/sheli.git
 ```

-This is actually all you need to do to install it.
+This is actually all you need to do to install it, but you probably want to use a common path for your libs.

-I usually put it in ~/Documents and create a symbolic link in /opt just to have a standard:
+I usually put it in ~/Documents and create a symbolic link in /opt, because f\*\*k ~/.local/bin, right?:

 ```
-mkdir -p ~/Documents/sheli
 git clone https://github.com/ingroxd/sheli.git ~/Documents/sheli
 ln -s /home/user/Documents/sheli /opt/sheli
 ```

-This is personal and you can/should use the path you prefer the most.
+This is *personal* and you can (should, actually) use the path you prefer the most.

 ## Running the tests

 In order to use it, just put in your script the following:
 ```
 readonly SHELI_DIR='/path/to/sheli'
 . "${SHELI_DIR}/sheli.sh"
 ```

-Please, note that $SHELI_DIR is mandatory and it will cause an error if not declared.
+Please, note that $SHELI\_DIR is mandatory and it will cause an error if not declared.

 Try copy-pasting this short script:
 ```